tatsuyax25/hw-tracker/README.md

 4. Assign a due date and time using the pop-up selectors.

-5. Hit Submit, and go finish your assignment before it's due!
+5. Hit `Submit` and go finish your assignment before it's due!

 </details>